-Furthermore, the Compensation Committee has, on occasion, utilized an on-line compensation subscription service that provides detailed executive compensation benchmarking analytics for comparison of our executive pay packages to that of our peer group.
-Our Company counsel has also provided feedback from time to time, particularly on matters related to our equity plans, change of control agreements and severance agreements.
+The Compensation Committee last engaged an independent compensation consultant in Fiscal 2016 to advise the Committee on matters relating to executive compensation and assist in developing and implementing our executive compensation program.
+Furthermore, the Compensation Committee, on occasion, utilizes an on-line compensation subscription service that provides detailed executive compensation benchmarking analytics for comparison of our executive pay packages to that of our peer group.
+Our Company counsel also provides feedback from time to time, particularly on matters related to our equity plans, change of control agreements and severance agreements.